 There are three levels of conformance to the WCAG – A, AA, and AAA, with AAA being the highest.

-We aim to meet or exceed the guidelines to level AA for all areas of the website that we control.
+We are aiming to meet or exceed the guidelines to level AA for all areas of the website that we control.
 Areas that may fall outside of our control include third-party plugins and embedded elements such as podcasts and videos.

-We know there are some areas that are not fully accessible, which we are working to address.
+However, we know there are some elements of the site that are not yet fully accessible, which we are working to address.
 For example:

 - Some of our downloadable documents in PDF format were not designed for accessibility when they were created.